 Putting the “Ice” in Ice Cream

 There are different ways through which you can “ice” your ice cream.
 They include:

 Automatic Ice Cream Maker

-Automatic ice cream makers are operated by electricity.
+Automatic ice cream makers like the Whynter ice cream maker are operated by electricity.
 They sit on your countertop and can be purchased in many stores that have kitchen appliances and home goods.
 It is easy to use, and it does not require you to have any technical expertise or training.

-Countertop ice cream makers are great if you want to save on freezer space or don’t like to spend a lot of time pre-planning when the mood strikes for ice cream.
+Countertop ice cream makers such as the Breville countertop ice cream maker are great if you want to save on freezer space or don’t like to spend a lot of time pre-planning when the mood strikes for ice cream.

 - It is easy to operate

 - Many models have temperature displays and electronic timers which make operations easy and seamless

 - Automatic ice cream makers are costlier than manual or hand cranks models